 Given this constellation, it is crucial to define and take a strategically clearly defined position on the accession process itself and its constituent elements.
-Hence, in this commentary, the Institute for Democracy (IDSCS), the Center for European Strategies (EUROTINK) and the Center for Environmental Research and Information Eco-consciousness call on the authorities to undertake strategically designed, long-term and mutually synchronized activities by clustering (areas) in the accession negotiations:
+Hence, in this commentary, the Institute for Democracy -Societas Civilis (IDSCS), the Center for European Strategies (EUROTHINK) and the Center for Environmental Research and Information Eco-consciousness call on the authorities to undertake strategically designed, long-term and mutually synchronized activities by clustering (areas) in the accession negotiations:

-The report notes a positive step forward for the Assembly, especially in the area of constructive political dialogue and fulfillment of the legislative function.
+The report notes a positive step forward for the Assembly, especially in constructive political dialogue and fulfillment of the legislative function.
 With the adoption of the amendments to the Law on the Assembly, the Assembly strengthened the independence of its service, and with the harmonization of the key amendments to the Rules of Procedure, which we expect to be adopted very soon, steps are taken to strengthen the role of the Assembly in the system of combinations and controls.
-However, the report emphasizes the importance of further future engagement in strengthening the oversight role, the need for a more predictable legislative process, and a remark is made in the area of overuse of the abbreviated law-making procedure.
-The Assembly is expected to further improve the performance of its functions, through the implementation of the recommendations of the Commission and the agreement reached within the “Jean Monnet” dialogue.
+However, the report emphasizes the importance of further future engagement in strengthening the oversight role, the need for a more predictable legislative process, and a remark is made in overuse of the abbreviated law-making procedure.
+The Assembly is expected to further improve the performance of its functions, through the implementation of the recommendations of the Commission and the agreement reached within the Jean Monnet dialogue.

-What needs to be done: Assuming the role of a key institution for political dialogue, at the expense of leadership meetings, and strengthening the oversight function over the executive, should be the main focus of the Assembly.
+What needs to be done: Assuming the role of a key institution for political dialogue, at the expense of leadership meetings, and strengthening the oversight function over the executive, should be the focus of the Assembly.
 Additionally, greater openness and involvement of the public in its work is needed, as well as improvement of the quality of the work of the standing committees and the professional debate of the MPs.

 In addition to the role of the Assembly, a key and long-term partner of the European Union and the state in the integration processes is the civil society.
-IDSCS, EUROTINK and Eko – svest advocate for active and adequate involvement of civil society in the accession negotiations, through their appropriate participation in government working groups to determine draft negotiating positions, as well as in the work of parliamentary committees and oversight bodies. of the Government in the area of European integration.
-For the realization of this goal, it is necessary to revise the existing negotiating structure, by simplifying it, and in order for more efficient and effective negotiation, in accordance with the new Negotiation Methodology.
-In addition, it is necessary to establish an adequate fund that will enable expedient, substantial, and sustainable participation of civil society in the negotiations.
+IDSCS, EUROTHINK and Eko – Svest advocate for active and adequate involvement of civil society in the accession negotiations, through their appropriate participation in government working groups to determine draft negotiating positions, as well as in the work of parliamentary committees and oversight bodies. of the Government in European integration.
+For the realization of this goal, it is necessary to revise the existing negotiating structure, by simplifying it, and for more efficient and effective negotiation, in accordance with the new Negotiation Methodology.
+In addition, it is necessary to establish an adequate fund that will enable expeditious , substantial, and sustainable participation of civil society in the negotiations.
 The judiciary system, including fight against corruption, remains a key challenge for the country.
 The Commission concludes that corruption remains a widespread issue and is an obstacle to further development of the country, i.e. democracy and economy.
 The report notes improvements in the State Commission for the Prevention of Corruption for initiative and efforts to address corruption among high-ranking officials from across the political spectrum.
 There will be no tangible success in the fight against corruption without independent e.g.